XueFuzhao/OpenMoE/README.md

 Get a TPU-vm and run the following code on all TPUs.
 Researcher can apply [TPU Research Cloud](https://sites.research.google/trc/about/) to get the TPU resource.

-We are working on the PyTorch + GPU implementation with [Colossal AI](https://github.com/hpcaitech/ColossalAI).
+[Colossal AI](https://github.com/hpcaitech/ColossalAI) has the PyTorch + GPU implementation for OpenMoE.
 ```
+# On TPUs
 git clone https://github.com/XueFuzhao/OpenMoE.git
 bash OpenMoE/script/run_pretrain.sh
 ```